irmowan/Weibo-Emotions/Readme.md

 # Weibo-Emotions

-A course project of Big Data Analysis.
+This is a course project of Big Data Analysis.

 ### Tools & Environment